xregistry/spec/core/spec.md

     (ALPHA / DIGIT / "-" / "." / "_" / "~").
   - Versions MUST NOT use an `id` value of `null` or `this` due to these being reserved for use by the `setdefaultversionid` operation.
-  - MUST be case-insensitive unique within the scope of the entity's parent.
+  - MUST be case insensitive unique within the scope of the entity's parent.
     In the case of the `id` for the Registry itself, the uniqueness scope will be based on where the Registry is used.
 For example, a publicly accessible Registry might want to consider using a UUID, while a private Registry does not need to be so widely unique.
+  - This attribute MUST be treated as case sensitive for look-up purposes.
+    This means that an HTTP request to an entity with the wrong case for its `id` MUST treated as "not found".
   - In cases where an entity's `id` is specified outside of the serialization of the entity (e.g. part of a request URL, or a map key), its presence within the serialization of the entity is OPTIONAL.
 However, if